 Name

 Name of video purchaser (if different from above)

 Address

 City/State/Zip

-Phone E Email
+nail

 Indicate which type of credit you wish to obtain: AGD State Both

 State License No AGD No

 Payment information 🗆 Visa 🗆 American Express 🗆 Mastercard 🗆 Discover

 Card # Expires/ CVV2-Code:

-The test is complimentary for the purchaser.
-If you require CE tests for staff members or an additional doctor to receive credit, the fees are:
+For each CE Video Purchased, one complimentary test is included.
+If you require CE tests for staff members or additional doctors to receive credit, the fee is \$35/person per test.